bnussman/beep/README.md

 | Website    | http://localhost:5173         |
 | App        | http://localhost:8081         |

-## ⚠️ Troubleshooting

-- Use `pnpm clean` to clear all dependencies in the project's repository
-- Run `pnpm` in the repo's root to install dependences

 ## 🚀 Standing up a new environment

 1. Create new Github Environment